Women who broke barriers from the year you were born

 2014: Mo'ne Davis pitches Little League shutout

-Mo'ne Davis started playing baseball as a kid.
-At 13, while playing for Philadelphia's Taney Youth Baseball Association, she became the first girl to pitch a shutout and win a game in the Little League World Series.
-When she graduated from high school in 2019, Davis headed to Hampton University in Virginia to play softball, telling the New York Times that she chose a predominately black college so she could play with girls “who look like me or who grew up kind of the same way I grew up.”
+Mo’ne Davis started playing baseball as a kid.
+At 13, while playing for Philadelphia’s Taney Youth Baseball Association, she became the first girl to pitch a shutout and win a game in the Little League World Series.
+When she graduated from high school in 2019, Davis headed to Hampton University in Virginia to play softball, telling the New York Times that she chose a predominately Black college so she could play with girls “who look like me or who grew up kind of the same way I grew up.”

 In other 2014 firsts: Janet Yellen became the first woman to chair the Federal Reserve in its 100-year history.
 She held the position until Feb.
 3, 2018.
+In January 2021, Yellen was sworn in as the U.S. secretary of the treasury.

 2015: Jen Welter becomes NFL coach